fat4lix/nova-element-ui/README.md

 ### Components

-This is awailable component for this time.
+This is available component for this time.

 ```php
 use NightKit\NovaElements\Fields\ElementInput\ElementInput;